Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"key_context"` (not permitted for transparent drivers, mandatory for opaque drivers): information about the [representation of keys](#key-format-for-opaque-drivers).
 * `"persistent_state_size"` (not permitted for transparent drivers, optional for opaque drivers, integer or string).
 The size in bytes of the [persistent state of the driver](#opaque-driver-persistent-state).
 This may be either a non-negative integer or a C constant expression of type `size_t`.
 * `"location"` (not permitted for transparent drivers, optional for opaque drivers, integer or string).
 The [location value](#lifetimes-and-locations) for which this driver is invoked.
 In other words, this determines the lifetimes for which the driver is invoked.
 This may be either a non-negative integer or a C constant expression of type `psa_key_location_t`.
+* `"builtin_keys"` (not permitted for transparent drivers, optional for opaque drivers, array of [key definitions](#builtin-keys-for-opaque-drivers)): information about factory-provisioned keys accessible through an opaque driver.

 ### Driver description capability